 Pre: CM 342 with a C or better; CM 343 with a C or better.
 This course acts as a capstone to the game design track.
 Students will form teams and use everything they've learned to plan, design, and develop a small but polished game or demo as a portfolio piece and for possible public release.
 The focus will be on teamwork, time management, and putting previously learned art, programming and design skills to good use.
 CM 400 (alpha) Creative Media Master Class (3)

-Pre: ART 112 and ENG 100.
+Pre: ART 112 with a C or higher; and ENG 100.
 Taught by a visiting artist or practitioner, this course provides students with an advanced workshop in a creative media technique or skill-set.
-Possible topics include A: Advanced Screenwriting; and B: Stop-Motion Animation.
+Possible topics include A: Advanced Screenwriting; and B: Stop-Motion Animation; C: Visual Design for Mobile Applications; D: Documentary Arts.